sganguly23/paper-grading-system/README.md

 # paper-grading-system

-this is a simole project i made on paper checking system
+This is a simple project I made on a paper checking system